Skip to main content

 July – August • 37–47°C

 Extreme heat.
-Córdoba holds the record for the highest temperatures in Europe.
+Córdoba holds the record for the highest temperatures in Europe — here's the geography that explains why.

 37°C July–August average